 Tenley successfully defended her Ph.D. dissertation in March of 2009 and is currently working in the laboratory of Scott Pomeroy at Children's Hospital, Boston, MA studying the mechanisms of medulloblastoma formation.

 Crystal graduated from UCLA in 2001 where she learned to love all of Biology.
 She has a strong background in evolution and ecology but has also worked in a neuroscience research group at Cedars Sinai Medical Center.

 Crystal has joined the laboratory of Prof. Elena Casey for her research work on neural development in the frog Xenopus laevis.
 She received the Outstanding Graduate Student in Biology award in October of 2007.

-Crystal successfully defended her Ph.D dissertation in January of 2009.
+Crystal successfully defended her Ph.D. dissertation in January 2009.
 She is currently working in Dr. Marianne Bronner's laboratory at the California Institute of Technology, Pasadena, studying neural crest development.

 Audrey defended her MS in 2006 and her Ph.D. dissertation in 2009.
 She most recently worked as a Research Assistant and a Post-Doctoral Research Assistant in the Department of Tropical Medicine, Medical Microbiology and Pharmacology at the University of Hawaii.